Coronavirus in Michigan: Here’s what to know Aug. 22, 2020

-State officials said the number of new cases reported Friday is less than expected due to a recent issue with the reporting of electronic lab results.
+Saturday’s update represents 953 new cases and 11 additional deaths.
+Saturday’s higher number of daily cases is the result of a recent issue with the reporting of electronic lab results.

 Read more: Here’s how coronavirus (COVID-19) cases are trending in all 8 of Michigan’s regions